ackoch/experience-manager-cloud-service.en/help/implementing/developing/introduction/repository-structure-package.md

 Maven projects for Adobe Experience Manager as a Cloud Service require a repository structure sub-package definition whose sole purpose is to define the JCR repository roots in which the project's code sub-packages deploy into.
 This ensures the installation of packages in Experience Manager as a Cloud Service is automatically ordered by JCR resource dependencies.
 Missing dependencies may lead to scenarios where sub-structures would be installed ahead of their parent structures and therefore be unexpectedly removed, breaking the deployment.

-If your code package deploys into a location **not covered** by the code package, then any ancestor resources (JCR resources closer to the JCR root) must be enumerated in the repository structure package to establish these dependencies.
+If your code package deploys into a location **not covered** by the repository structure package, then any ancestor resources (JCR resources closer to the JCR root) must be enumerated in the repository structure package to establish these dependencies.

 ![Repository Structure Package](./assets/repository-structure-packages.png)